Azure/iot-workshop-asset-tracking/step-004-map-visualization/README.md

 5. Enter `npm start` (or `sudo npm start` if you are on Linux or MacOS).

 At this point, you should have your web browser open at the URL: [https://insights-local.timeseries.azure.com/mapsexample.html](https://insights-local.timeseries.azure.com/mapsexample.html).

-Due to the way AAD TODO XXX.
+The application isn't functional just yet, as there is some code for you to complete!

+> **_NOTE:_**
+>
+> This setup is necessary as we're authenticating against TSI using Azure Active Directory, using a globally registered AAD app that is expecting the web application to specifically run on https://insights-local.timeseries.azure.com.
+In a real-world scenario, you would probably want to [register your own application](https://docs.microsoft.com/en-us/azure/time-series-insights/time-series-insights-authentication-and-authorization).

-### Complete the Javascript code
+### Complete the JavaScript code

-In this step, we are going to go through the key elements of the Javascript client code needed to display an interactive time series chart linked to a map.
+In this step, we are going to go through the key elements of the JavaScript client code needed to display an interactive time series chart linked to a map.

 There are several `TODO`s throughout the [`script.js`](./webapps/script.js) file.